 The programme covers design disciplines such as spatial / interior design, 3D design and graphic design.
 Students are provided with the opportunity to engage with industry and work on live projects and competitions to gain first-hand experience of design process and delivery within a collaborative working environment.
 There is also strong emphasis on the development of employment skills and entrepreneurship.

-- Design principles
+- Design enterprise and entrepreneurship

-- Design project.
+- Final design project.

 Application for the full-time course is through UCAS using code W201 and application to the part-time programme is through our online application form.

 Applications for the year you wish to study open in September the year before.
 Whilst UCAS advertise a January deadline, we continue to accept applications through to the September you wish to start with us, provided we have spaces available and the course remains open.

 Two years full-time or three years part-time.